pedromsfernandes/SOPETP1/README.md

 - **-w** the pattern the user is looking for should form a complete word.
 - **-r** the pattern is looked for in every file under the tree of the specified directory.

-If no file or directory is specified, the pattern in looked for in the input stream, meaning the input text has to be sent through the terminal.
+If no file or directory is specified, the pattern is looked for in the input stream, meaning the input text has to be sent through the terminal.
 ***
-More specifications can be found [here](SOPETP1/enunciado.pdf) (in portuguese).
+More specifications can be found [here](enunciado.pdf) (in portuguese).